xdyhay/cmpt733_project/README.md

 ### Install Modules

-First, set up virtual environment if necessary, and then install Python libraries from `requirements.txt`.
-The following uses conda as an example.
+First, set up a virtual environment if necessary, and then install Python libraries from `requirements.txt.` The following uses conda as an example.
 ```
 conda create --name myenv
 conda activate myenv
 pip3 install -r requirements.txt
 ```

-For furthue devlopment, simply activate the existing enviroment.
+For further development, simply activate the existing environment.
 ```
 conda activate myenv
 ```